yusuke-dna/protocol-designer-to-py/README.md

 ```

 # Limitations
 * All options in Protocol Designer ver.
 6.2.2. are (supposedly) supported but the behavior is not identical.
-For instance, Default pipette flow rate of current API is twice faster than that of Protocol Designer adopts.
+For instance, Default pipette flow rate of current API is twice faster than that of Protocol Designer.
 Other intentional difference is commented in the code.
 * Used tip assignment limits API version to 2.13 (due to API bug).
 When used tip is not assigned, API version is 2.14 and liquid status is loaded.
 * Transfer in Commands mode object of JSON file is expressed as a combination of aspriate and dispense.
 The generated python file keeps the structure.
 Same to single cycle long profile in thermocycler.
 * Bug reports are welcome to improve the script.